jsiwu94/Moon/_posts/2019-11-29-Predicting-Crime-Type-in-Boston-Using-Artificial-Neural-Network.md

 **Plot of High Crime Points in Boston (2015 to 2019)**

+This project is an extension of my initial Keras & Tensorflow practice in a Kaggle Competition of Predicting Crime in SF.
+Using a similar approach in ANN, I was ranked within the top 30% in the competition.
+With that practice, I wanted to take the analysis another step further by trying to apply it to a different state.
+The detail can be found [here][https://www.kaggle.com/jenniferwu94/using-ann-in-tensorflow-to-predict-sf-crime].

 ## Purpose
 We hear stories about crimes happening in Boston everyday.
 Often times, we only found out about it after it happened.
 In this project, I would like to utilize machine learning model to proactively predict certain types of crime that will occur based on a given date, time, day of week, and location.
 The main target user, The Police Authority, can use the output of this model to proactively lay out their plans to prevent it from happening.